melskii/Dissertation-Main/README.md

 # Dissertation-Main
 Computer Science Bsc Undergraduate Final Year Project: TALES

-TALES (Technology and Learning for Early Stages) was created over a few month as part of my final year project at the University of Sussex.
+TALES (Technology and Learning for Early Stages) was created over a few month as part of my final year project at the University of Sussex for which I was awarded 85%.

 My main objective was to teach programming concepts to the Early Years/KS1.
 You can read the full [dissertation here](http://melenie.co.uk/TALES.pdf).